cognitect/transit-format/README.md

 Transit also supports compression via caching of repeated elements, e.g., map keys, that can significantly reduce payload size and decoding time, as well as memory in the resulting application representation.

 The design of Transit is focused on program-to-program communication, as opposed to human readability.
-While it does support an explicit verbose mode for representing Transit elements in JSON, Transit is not targeted for situations where human readability is paramount.
+While it does support an explicit verbose mode for representing Transit elements in JSON (called JSON-Verbose), Transit is not targeted for situations where human readability is paramount.

 Transit processes elements in terms of semantic types, but it is not a type system, and has no schemas.
 Nor is it a system for representing object graphs - there are no reference types nor identity, nor should a consumer have an expectation that two equivalent elements in some body of Transit will yield distinct object identities when read, unless a reader implementation goes out of its way to make such a promise.
 Thus the resulting values should be considered immutable, and a reader implementation should yield values that ensure this, to the extent possible.